Enjoy-Korea/help-center/src/pages/policies/guest_en.md

   - The living space should be maintained to at least a minimum standard.
 Examples of these standards include:
     - Items from previous occupants left behind.
     - Trash bins not emptied.
-    - A level of uncleanliness deemed by EnkorStay to make the space difficult to enter.
+    - A level of uncleanliness deemed by EnkoStay to make the space difficult to enter.

 ※ Hosts have responsibilities according to these regulations.
 If they violate them, the tenant is not held accountable.

-### **Duties of EnkorWithUs**
+### **Duties of EnkoWithUs**

-- EnkorWithUs should abide by applicable laws while operating and avoid illegal activities.
+- EnkoWithUs should abide by applicable laws while operating and avoid illegal activities.
-- EnkorWithUs acts as a bridge between tenants and hosts, fulfilling this role dutifully.
+- EnkoWithUs acts as a bridge between tenants and hosts, fulfilling this role dutifully.
 In this role, they are responsible for:
   - Informing about any changes to the system or regulations in advance.
   - One must always maintain a neutral position while mutually respecting the rights of both the tenant and the host.
   - Mediating disputes between tenants and hosts impartially and fairly.

-※ EnkorWithUs is responsible for fulfilling these duties.
+※ EnkoWithUs is responsible for fulfilling these duties.
 If they fail in these duties, they are accountable to either the tenant or the host for compensation.

 ### **Limitations of Liability**